www.finextra.com DF Links Available for 300 USD Contact Us to Get Published

 Build a Bootable Data Recovery Tool

-First of all, since you are unable to boot your PC into a Windows desktop, you need a working computer to get and install MiniTool Partition Wizard Pro.
-Then create a bootable USB drive using this software.
+First, since you are unable to boot your PC into a Windows desktop, you need a working computer to get and install MiniTool Partition Wizard Pro.
+Then, using this software, create a bootable USB drive.

 Once done, plug the USB into the bootmgr image corrupt computer, restart the computer, go to BIOS, and set the USB drive as the 1st boot option.
 Follow the on-screen instructions to continue.
 After a while, you will see the main interface of MiniTool Partition Wizard.